Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_STM32F0.rst

 if the log level is unchanged.

 .. note::
-  The HAL uses the 'bricklet2' from Tinkerforge to implement the timer, sleep and log functions.
+  The HAL uses the `bricklib2 <https://github.com/Tinkerforge/bricklib2>`__ to implement the timer, sleep and log functions.
-  If you make your own board you will likely have to replace these implementations with timer, sleep and log that are available in your project.
+  If you make your own board you will likely have to replace these implementations with timer, sleep and log functions that are available in your project.

   Additionally the STM32F0 HAL uses a coop task (non-preemptive scheduling).
 You can either replace it with similar functions if available or disable the scheduling support with a define at